 Cyclophosphamide and Doxorubicin (CA x 4 Cycles) Versus Paclitaxel (4 Cycles) as Adjuvant Therapy for Breast Cancer in Women with 0--3 Positive Axillary Lymph Nodes: A Phase III Randomized Study

-PURPOSE: This randomized phase III trial is studying cyclophosphamide and doxorubicin to see
+This randomized phase III trial studies cyclophosphamide and doxorubicin hydrochloride

-how well they work compared to paclitaxel in treating women with invasive breast cancer.
+effective than paclitaxel in treating women with breast cancer

 View more details from ClinicalTrials.gov.

 For more information about a clinical trial, clinical trial eligibility, or informed consent, contact our research nurses by phone or email: